 What does operational resilience involve?

 Businesses are now more acutely aware of the requirement to maintain services to customers through major disruptions, of which COVID was on an unprecedented scale.
-Operational resilience is about having the processes, systems and people set up to be flexible and mobile, no matter what adversity is thrown our way.
-Ensuring businesses have the right tools and management disciplines to maintain productivity and deliver exceptional outcomes regardless of challenges is the ‘silver lining’ of recent times.
+Operational resilience is about having the processes, systems, and people set up to be flexible and mobile, no matter what adversity is thrown our way.
+Ensuring businesses have the right tools and management disciplines to maintain productivity, sustainable growth, and deliver exceptional outcomes regardless of challenges is the ‘silver lining’ of recent times.
 Businesses’ operational resilience plans have been tried and tested, those that weren’t ready are ensuring they have a rigorous framework moving forward.

 What does the elastic workforce mean for you?